MonashMath/SCI1022/Unix-CLI.md

 ### 1.3.2.
 Creating directories
 <a id="markdown-creating-directories" name="creating-directories"></a>

-In [Section 1.2](#12-files), we created (and removed) a bunch of text files.
-We are now about to create a directory to contain them.
-Although most modern OSs include a GUI in order to perform this task, the Unix command-line way to do such a thing is with the `mkdir` command:
+In [Section 1.2](#12-files), we created (and removed) a collection of text files.
+We will now create a directory to contain them.
+Although most modern OSs include a GUI in order to perform this task, the Unix command-line way to do this is with the `mkdir` command:

 ```
 $ mkdir txt_files
 ```

-Once the directory has been created, we can move inside all text files created in [Section 1.2](#12-files) as follows (note the usage of the wildcard character; see [Section 1.2.3](#123-listing-files-the-ls-command)):
+Once the directory has been created, we can move all the text files created in [Section 1.2](#12-files) inside as follows (note the usage of the wildcard character; see [Section 1.2.3](#123-listing-files-the-ls-command)):

 ```bash
 $ mv *.txt txt_files/